 The project was first conceptualised in October 1982 by Ethiopian Electric Light and Power Authority (EELPA, now EEPCO) as part of the Power Planning Study.
-EEPCO signed a memorandum of understanding (MoU) with KETRACO in 2006 for the joint development of the project.
+EEPCO signed a memorandum of understanding (MoU) with Kenya Electricity Transmission Company (KETRACO) in 2006 for the joint development of the project.

 Kenya-Ethiopia Electricity Highway purpose and benefits

-The project is being developed to harness Ethiopia's hydropower potential, which is expected to reach an installed capacity of 11,000MW by the end of 2016, and help offset the power deficit primarily in Kenya and five other East African nations.
+The project is being developed to harness Ethiopia’s hydropower potential, which is expected to reach an installed capacity of 11,000MW by the end of 2016, and help offset the power deficit primarily in Kenya as well as five other East African nations.

 The project is expected to serve approximately 870,000 Kenyan households by 2018 and 1.4 million households by 2022.